 - Turmeric powder is an important ingredient without which gothsu will be in grey or black color.
 Stir frying turmeric powder helps to bring out its color in any recipe than adding just before boiling.

-- Same recipe can be followed by replacing eggplant with chayote (chow-chow), ridge gourd (peerkangai) or red pumpkin (for these vegetables tamarind & turmeric are not required); but eggplant gothsu tastes much better than all other gothsu.
+- Same recipe can be followed by replacing eggplant with chayote (chow-chow), ridge gourd (peerkangai) or yellow pumpkin (for these vegetables tamarind & turmeric are not required); but eggplant gothsu tastes much better than all other gothsu.

 Ridge gourd Gothsu: